abedit/Assessment/README.md

 - I added a swipe to refresh mechanism in the list view.

+- I'm saving the scroll position in the list view after the automatic refresh is triggered.

 - The SVGs from figma weren't working, as if the extracted svg was malformed.
 Since i refused to import them as pngs, I downloaded the biggest PNG size, imported them in Illustrator and used its image trace to generate an SVG.
 I admit it's not an elegant solution.
 In a real scenario, I would have asked the designer for help.

 - If the icon is not present in figma, the "Blur On" icon from [Material Symbols & Icons](https://fonts.google.com/icons) is used as default.

 ## Tech stack

+The task was done on Windows 11 version 23H2.

 - Kotlin
 - Android Studio Koala | 2024.1.1 Patch 2
 - Jetpack Compose